e3l/chat-doc/README.md

 3. Open a web server, then click on the "file" tab on the toolbar on top.
 This drops down a lot of options, click "Open file".
 4. Search through your files and find "jlschatterbox".
 Open the folder.
 5. This should've opened our project!
 Enjoy! :D

+***
+LICENSE
+***

+We currently don't have a license.
+However, this project is partly sponsered by Jane Lathrop Stanford middle school.
+Feel free to copy this project for your own use.
+However, you may not copy this project for any commercial uses or to get profit from it.
+Please share the project with your friends and use it as you wish! :D